igsr/igsr_analysis/docs/workflows/MLbased_VCFfiltering.rst

 The pipeline needs to be run in different stages:

 - Recursive Feature Elimination (RFE) stage (optional).
 This step is used to select the desired ``n`` number of annotations more informative for the variant classification process.
 Our pipeline uses the implementation from  `Scikit-learn RFE <https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html?highlight=rfe#sklearn.feature_selection.RFE>`_ and it works by recursively removing features (annotations), building a logistic regression model using the remaining attributes, and calculating the model accuracy.
 RFE is able to work out the combination of ``n`` attributes that contribute the most to the prediction.
-- Training the ML model for the SNPs and INDELs independently
+- Training of the ML model.
+Our pipeline is capable of filtering SNPs and INDELs.
+These two variant types are characterized by two different annotation profiles, and this is why the pipeline will train two models for SNPs and INDELs respectively.
+This step requires high-confidence SNP and INDEL call sets along with the call set to be filtered, and it will generate two serialized trained models together with its estimated accuracy.
-- Applying the fitted model generated in step 2 trained model on the VCF that you want to filter
+- Finally, the pipeline will apply the SNPs/INDELs models obtained in the previous step and will filter the variants using a user-supplied sensitivity cutoff.
+This step will generate a single VCF file containing the filtered variants.

 USAGE
 -----